devfans/net-kafka-repeater/README.md

 FLAG(2 bytes) + SIZE(4 bytes) + ID(4 bytes) + DATA

-`FLAG` specifies the message type, it's authentication request of a valid data message `ID`   is a random `uint32` to identify the message for confirmation from receiver(Not implemented yet)
+`FLAG` specifies the message type: a authentication request or a valid data message `ID`   is a random `uint32` to identify the message for confirmation from receiver(Not implemented yet)